napari/napari/README.md

 ## contributing

 Contributions are encouraged!
-Please read [our guide](CONTRIBUTING.md) to get started.
+Please read our [contributing guide](CONTRIBUTING.md) to get started.
 Given that we're in an early stage, you may want to reach out on [Github Issues](https://github.com/napari/napari/issues) before jumping in.